Whirlsplash/LibreWorlds-wiki/Packet-types.md

 * 0x01 = LONGLOC = Used for long movement and z-coordinate movement.
 * 0x02 = STATE?
 * 0x03 = PROP = Old-style property list, can be sent or received.
 * 0x04 = SHORTLOC = Movement deltas, not along z-axis.
+Not sent by client.
 * 0x05 = ROOMCHNG = Indication of user changing rooms, includes new location within room
 * 0x06 = SESSINIT = Used by client to log in to a server, and server to acknowledge and provider more information.
 Uses old-style property list
 * 0x07 = SESSEXIT = Used by client to log off of a server, and server to acknowledge.
 Uses old-style property list.